 Data link capacity required for an enhanced DGNSS service should be determined.

-The merit of pre-broadcast integrity should be assessed
+Pre-broadcast integrity should be used where possible.
+The potential for short integrity messages with high priority should be investigated along with any method that allows the system to be used to convey other data

-, together with the rules for integrity interrupt and any additional integrity messages or RTCM integrity message headers that may be required.
+The requirement for additional integrity messages or message header flags should be investigated.

 The message types and transmission schemes for individual error components should be considered for new and existing GNSS signals.

 Alternative data channels and alternative uses of the DGNSS broadcast channel should be investigated, noting the concepts discussed earlier of separating the functions of generating and broadcasting corrections.

-The probable need to provide additional messages relating to Galileo, Compass, GPS L2C/L5 and GLONASS M should be taken into account.
+Consideration should be given to which combinations of satellite constellation and which frequencies should be used and for which corrections are calculated.. .

 The feasibility of providing sub-metre accuracy should be investigated.

-The feasibility of providing ranging signals giving redundant position-fixing, independent from GNSS, should be investigated.

-The advantages of Virtual Reference Station Networks should be explored, including networks established for land users (but capable of being used by maritime users).

-The requirement for additional integrity messages or message header flags should be investigated.
+The potential use of the 300 kHz infrastructure for other, value added services, such as ranging mode (R-Mode) should be considered.

 There are significant advantages in sharing technical developments and administrations should be encouraged to make the results of their studies available through IALA.